“No matter how small the company, hiring a bookkeeper to come in at least part-time is a must.” - Marley Majcher

 Hence, while a college degree is not a must, aspiring bookkeepers do pursue Associate’s or Bachelor’s Degrees in Business Administration or Accounting so that they become qualified to work for clients who have higher educational requirements.
 In fact, as an aspiring bookkeeper, you can even choose to take in-depth classes on accounting software, managerial accounting, or auditing, to name a few.

 For becoming a bookkeeper, you will need to get trained for the same, and this can come from various sources like teaching yourself how to use accounting software like Deskera Books.
-You can even use materials available online like eBooks, seminars, or online courses so that you can get the hang of the basics of practical finance.
+You can even use materials available online like eBooks, seminars, or online courses on bookkeeping so that you can get the hang of the basics of practical finance.